 Most definitely best enjoyed after a long stroll in the countryside, a circular bike ride or even a challenging fell walk, the pull of the roaring fire, the cosy nooks, low beamed ceilings, hearty grub and glorious range of tipples is a temptation impossible to refuse.

-The Fall is a different story.
-Despite flights and accommodation being cheaper, especially as you get into the cooler November weeks, the UK is so much easier to enjoy during the Fall months.
+The fall is a different story.
+Despite flights and accommodation being cheaper, especially as you get into the cooler November weeks, the UK is so much easier to enjoy during the autumn months.

 “We spread patchwork counterpanes